bhurwitz33/be487-fall-2023/exercises/08_assembly/08_assembly.md

   <ul>

 ```
-$ grep “>” contigs.fasta | wc -l
+$ grep '>' contigs.fasta | wc -l
-$ grep “>” scaffolds.fasta | wc -l
+$ grep '>' scaffolds.fasta | wc -l
 ```

-A contig is created from reads and then a scaffold from a group of contigs, so we expect fewer lines in the `scaffolds.fasta ` .
+A contig is created from reads and then a scaffold from a group of contigs, so we expect fewer lines in the `scaffolds.fasta `.
+But, why is the difference so small between these two files for this sample?

+hint: This sample has very shallow sequencing.

 </details>